nxu/nxuhu-astro/README.md

 # nxu.hu
-This is the source code of nxu.hu, built with Astro.
+This is the source code of nxu.hu, built with Astro